The Queen Bee – Ruler or Servant?

 WHAT?!
 It’s true that she is important.
 However, it is an amazing queen bee fact that she does not make all the important decisions.

-The queen decides where to lay eggs right?
-Yes, that is true but the workers play an important role in that as well.
+Yes, the queen bee does lay eggs but the workers play an important role in that as well.

-But, she will not lay an egg if the worker bees have not cleaned and polished the cell.
+But, the queen bee will not lay in a cell that the worker bees have not cleaned and polished.

-So if the colony needs drones, the workers construct and or clean drone cells.
-If no drones are needed, those honeycomb cells will not be prepared for the queen to use.
+If the colony needs drones, the workers prepare drone-sized cells.
+If no drones are needed, those honeycomb cells will not be cleaned for the queen to use.

 Almost everyone knows that a worker honey bee dies as a result of stinging a person or other mammal.
 But a queen bee can sting you and live to talk to about it!